juji-io/datalevin/doc/idoc.md

 ### Transact idoc values

-Idoc values must be maps whose keys are keywords or strings, i.e. top level must be a map.
+Idoc values must be maps whose keys are keywords or strings, i.e. top level of the document must be a map.
 Vectors are allowed as arrays.
 You can nest map and vectors arbitrarily.
-However, the maximal path cannot be over 511 bytes.
+However, the maximal path when binary encoded cannot be over 511 bytes.

 lists are **not** allowed. `nil` values are normalized to `:json/null`.
 Literal `:json/null` is reserved and cannot be used in input.
 For `:edn` format, strings